Loren Gray Shares What It's Really Like To Be The Most Followed Person On TikTok

 Do you ever feel overwhelmed by how many people follow you?

-Not really — it's been so gradual that I don't really realize the magnitude of it.
+Not really — it's been so gradual that I don't really realise the magnitude of it.
 But it is crazy when I go to another country and there are people waiting at the airport for me to come out.
-That's when you kind of realize, Oh, there's a lot of people who know who I am and a lot of people who care.
-You don't really realize that when you're sitting in your house posting videos, but it becomes really real when you see it in person.
+That's when you kind of realise, Oh, there's a lot of people who know who I am and a lot of people who care.
+You don't really realise that when you're sitting in your house posting videos, but it becomes really real when you see it in person.

 In the year 2020, what does the word “influencer" even mean?
 In our new series Ask An Influencer, we're talking to TikTok stars, YouTube creators, sponcon models, and more about the questions followers really want answers to — the ones that don't get answered in the comments section.